 Designer: To be appraised.
 Made after a design by Angelo Lelii aka Angelo Lelli (1911 – 1979).

-The original is produced by Arredoluce, Monza, Italy.
+The original table lamp was produced by Arredoluce, Monza, Italy.

 Calla is named after the Calla-flower (Zantedeschia).

 This lamp is a nice copy or a smaller version of the Calla table lamp designed by Angelo Lelii.
 Producer unknown, but it is probably also an Italian lamp.
 It was acquired in Italy some years ago.

 Angelo Lelii is the founder of Arredoluce; Italy’s most innovative lighting firm of the 1950s and ’60s.
 He stands out with his innovative research into form, matter and colour.